Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 Check out this video:

-The course I’m referring to is Social Power, which gives you many more tools and practical examples.
+The course I’m referring to is Power University, with more social tech and practical examples.

 When The Submissive Party Rebels